 The following sections discuss these options.

-1. In the top navigation bar, click Files.
+1. In the top navigation bar, click Storage > Files.

 2. Click the gear icon next to the container for which you want to enable CDN logs, and select Enable Logs.

 After you have enabled CDN logs for your content, Cloud Files creates a container for you and delivers logs to that container.
 The frequency of log delivery can vary depending on how heavy traffic is on the CDN, but logs are usually delivered every four hours.